1947

 The couple above posing by the unfinished

-and the little wood building on the right is the original pump house which supplied water to the
+and the little wood building on (right) is the original pump house which supplied water to the

 construction.
 The image to the right shows HAF (House of Apache Fires) builder Elmer